TRIPS and EVENTS

 Greens Farms Station has three parking lots.
 The main lot, Lot 1, allows for daily parking.

+The fee for daily parking is $6.38 per day.
 However, Westport allows its senior citizens to park twice a month for free.
 In order to obtain this discount, you must first register with Railroad Parking at the Police Station.
 To register, call Railroad Parking at 203-341-6052.

 Once you are on their list, whenever you park in a designated daily space, you call or email RR Parking (parking@westportct.gov).
-You provide them with your parking ticket number, and they remove the charge from their system.
+You provide them with your parking ticket number and they remove the charge from their system.
 Two times each month.

-Note: Parking on weekends and holidays anywhere in any of the lots is free for everyone.
+Parking is easier on Monday and Friday, and especially tight on Wednesday – theater matinee day.
+Parking on weekends and holidays anywhere in any of the lots is free for everyone.

 Train Schedules – Westport to NYC